oakuopus/Portfolio/README.md

 Welcome to my website portfolio!
 This portfolio showcases my skills, projects, and experience as a programmer.
 Here's what you'll find:

-About Me
+About Me:
 Learn more about who I am, my background, and what drives my passion for programming.

-Projects
+Projects:
 Explore the projects I've worked on, including web development, software applications, and other programming endeavors.
 Each project includes a description and links to live demos or repositories.

-Skills
+Skills:
 Simply viewing the Website is a showcase of my frontend Skills.
 Explore the pages interactity and depth as you please.

-Contact Me
+Contact Me:
 Interested in collaborating on a project or have any questions?
 Reach out to me through the given contact information.